GiovanniDicanio/Utf8ConvAtlStl/README.md

 The code presented here is based on that article, but uses `CStringW` instead of `std::wstring` for UTF-16 strings at the Windows platform level.

+In addition, it's also possible to pass input source strings using an STL-style `[start, finish)` _range_ (this is useful for converting portions, or _views_, of source strings).

 This project contains also a **unit-test** ([`Utf8ConvTest.cpp`](https://github.com/GiovanniDicanio/Utf8ConvAtlStl/blob/master/Utf8ConvAtlStl/Utf8ConvAtlStl/Utf8ConvTest.cpp)) for the reusable Unicode conversion module.

 Code developed using **Visual Studio 2015**.